Anit0/manhwatoon-app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+> ⚠️ **Disclaimer:** ManhwaToon does not host, store, or distribute copyrighted manga, manhwa, or manhua.
+The app indexes publicly available sources and retrieves content directly from third-party sources/CDNs.
+All copyrights remain with their respective owners.